vivaria/edisonrul.ing/docs/source/cards/d/dawnbreak-gardna.md

 ### Card Rulings

-These rulings apply to all Gemini Monsters: https://edisonformat.net/rules/compendium/gemini-monsters ●If Dawnbreak Gardna gains DEF from The Reliable Guardian, etc. and then is Normal Summoned again, the DEF increase is recalculated after applying its new original DEF.
+These rulings apply to all Gemini Monsters: https://edisonformat.net/rules/compendium/gemini-monsters
+*   If Dawnbreak Gardna gains DEF from The Reliable Guardian, etc. and then is Normal Summoned again, the DEF increase is recalculated after applying its new original DEF.